dfordivam/dfordivam.github.io/posts/2018-02-27-introducing-tenjinreader-for-haskellers.markdown

 * Its Haskell

   Having both FE and BE in Haskell is awesome.
-There have been many occasions where I have moved the code (by copy-paste) between the three projects.
+There have been many occasions where I have moved the code (by cut-paste) between the three projects.

 * With Reflex code refactoring and changes in UI are very easy.
 Moving around widgets, re-using widgets from multiple places, its all very easy.